scottdomes/scottdomes-blog/content/blog/how-to-write-great-react/index.md

 ### Your component should do one thing

-I wrote extensively on this subject in my article[ *Tiny Components: What could go wrong?](https://blog.bitsrc.io/tiny-components-what-can-go-wrong-d6aa42d71370).*
+I wrote extensively on this subject in my article[ \*Tiny Components: What could go wrong?](https://blog.bitsrc.io/tiny-components-what-can-go-wrong-d6aa42d71370).*
 [**Tiny Components: What Can Go Wrong?**
-*Using the Single Responsibility Principle to build better apps*blog.bitsrc.io](https://blog.bitsrc.io/tiny-components-what-can-go-wrong-d6aa42d71370)
+*Using the Single Responsibility Principle to build better apps*](https://blog.bitsrc.io/tiny-components-what-can-go-wrong-d6aa42d71370)

 In short, your components should have only one main responsibility: **one reason to change**.

 If you need to change MenuList.jsx because you’ve decided to switch up the order of the menu items, that’s good.
-If you *also* need to change MenuList.jsx because you’ve adjusted how the sidebar opens, that’s bad.
+If you _also_ need to change MenuList.jsx because you’ve adjusted how the sidebar opens, that’s bad.

 **Split your UI into tiny chunks that each handle one thing.**